etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/sales-management/getting-started.md

 - [Warehouse Management](/user-guide/etendo-classic/basic-features/warehouse-management/getting-started/) as shipment changes stock quantity and its value.
 - [Financial Management](/user-guide/etendo-classic/basic-features/financial-management/getting-started/) in terms of managing payments.
-- [Material Requirement]() (MRP) because pending sales orders are one of the inputs for the prodReversal Sales Invoiceuction process.
+- [Material Requirement]() (MRP) because pending sales orders are one of the inputs for the production process.